 Art for International Women’s Day

-I usually make artwork to commemorate the day, and this year is no different.
-I’m building a sculpture of a pregnant woman’s body.
-It’s my first coil-built sculpture of this size.
+I usually create artwork to mark the occasion, and this year is no exception.
+I am currently working on a sculpture that portrays the form of a pregnant woman.
+This project is my first attempt at constructing a coil-built sculpture of this size.

 Supporting women artists